mriscoc/Special_Configurations/README.md

 Speaker - Support for speaker tones

 ### Compiling your firmware flavor
-From the created custom configuration folder, move Configuration.h and Configuration_adv.h files to the Marlin folder inside of your project folder downloaded from the repository https://github.com/mriscoc/Ender3V2S1; move the platform.io file to the root of your project folder.
+From the created custom configuration folder, move Version.h, Configuration.h and Configuration_adv.h files to the Marlin folder inside of your project folder downloaded from the repository https://github.com/mriscoc/Ender3V2S1; move the platform.io file to the root of your project folder.
 Keep your path short, the compiling tools don't like large paths.

 Follow any guide about Marlin compile to get your firmware binary: Install [VSCode](https://code.visualstudio.com/), then inside of VSCode install the extensions: [PlatformIO](https://platformio.org/install/ide?install=vscode) and [Auto Build Marlin](https://marlinfw.org/docs/basics/auto_build_marlin.html).
 Open your project folder in VSCode and compile by using Auto Build Marlin.
 Remember: RE -> RET6 with 512 kB flash, RC-> RCT6 with 256 kB flash, do not use xfer and maple is a deprecated framework for some incompatible STM clones.